‘Once a thing is known it can never be unknown. It can only be forgotten.’Anita Brookner

 ‘For once a thing is known it can never be unknown.
 It can only be forgotten.
 And, in a way that bends time, once it is remembered, it indicates the future.’

 When I’d read the book, I posted about it on twitter because I’d found it was one of those books where the intensity of the mood and tone of voice build and build, and then stay with you for a while after you’ve finished.
 As a character, Frances is completely real, contradictory, vulnerable yet infuriating.
 I couldn’t stop thinking about her.

 I almost put Ronnie off reading it, and had to reassure him it was worth it, so I’m glad it’s turned out so well.
 He has much more Brookner experience than me, and on his recommendation I’m going with Hotel du Lac next.
 But maybe not for a while.

-Weeks later I’m glad of Kate’s encouragement and have gone on and read two more Anita Brookner novels since.
+Now, weeks since out conversation at Kate’s house I’m till glad of her encouragement and have gone on to read two more Anita Brookner novels since this.
 But if you’ve not read her yet then I’d recommend starting with ‘Look At Me.’

 More writing about reading here at A Book in Your Bag.